abdinasir1warsame/abdinasir1warsame/README.md

 <br/>

  ## 👨‍💻 Life Hack:
  ### ` Keep building to learn, and share your knowledge with the community.
-Engaging in projects is the most effective path to mastering new skills.`
+Engaging in building is the most effective path to learning.`

 <br/>